8 Strategies for Prepping When You Have NO Extra Money

 Given the economic circumstances in the United States, it’s unsurprising that a lot of people who would otherwise be prepping have found themselves at a standstill due to financial reasons.

 Whether it’s because of a job loss, higher food prices, or simply no room in the budget, you can still prep.
+This is a perfect time to sit down and do some planning.
 Here are some strategies to help you get ready for the next few months.

 Make a menu